ansegura7/DataViz_VideoGameSales/README.md

 ## Author
 - Created by Andrés Segura Tinoco
 - Created on Mar 17, 2020
+- Updated on Sep 07, 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/DataViz_VideoGameSales/blob/master/LICENSE">MIT license</a>.